LorenBll/CCC/README.md

 # CCC
 CCC stands for *Cancel Cancel Culture*.
-This tool
+This tool allows users to download single youtube videos, playlists and videos from a specific channel, saving them locally to prevent them from being cancelled.